Employment while studying in Germany

 Are international students allowed to work during their studies in Germany?

-Students from non-EU countries and from Croatia enrolled in a regular study program are usually allowed to work 120 full or 240 half working days per calendar year without approval by the Foreigners' Office (Ausländerbehörde).
+Students from non-EU countries enrolled in a regular study program are usually allowed to work 120 full or 240 half working days per calendar year without approval by the Foreigners' Office (Ausländerbehörde).

 Besides the 120 approval-free days, jobs as research or student assistants can also be pursued without requiring approval and without any time limits.